gorlando04/Single-GPU-kNN-Comparision/README.md

 ## Datasets

-- To begin with, as the GPU that is being used is GTX …, that have 8 GB of memory, the datasets can’t be so huge, as the brute force algorithm is going to be tested too
+- To begin with, as the GPU that is being used is NVIDIA **GeForce RTX 2080 Super**, that have 8 GB of memory, the datasets can’t be so huge, as the brute force algorithm is going to be tested too
 - But, the datasets need to be huge enough to use the GPU

     ### Real datasets